ksoze84/sokore/README.md

 1. Create a class that extends the Kore< StateType > class.
 Extending this class gives a state and a setState to the child class "kore class".
 1. Add all the state update methods ( actions ) you want to this kore class.
 1. Use the no-store useKore( Kore Class, initial_value ) hook or the store-based useSoKore( Kore Class, initial_value ) hook in your components.
 These hooks return [ state, kore ].
-1. kore is the object instance with all the actions you wrote to be used in your component.
+2. This "kore" object is the instance of the class you wrote with the actions you need to use in your component.

 ### Rules